An Implemention of Two-Phase Image Segmentation using the Split Bregman Method: Experiments

 \section{Experiments}

 We implemented Algorithm~\ref{alg:detailed-algorithm} in Python, and tested it with experiments on real images.
-We used three test images: galaxy (image of two galaxies), microstructure (material microstructure image with voids), pearlite (material microstructure: micrograph of etched pearlite), shown in Fig.~\ref{fig:test-images}.
+We used three test images: galaxy (image of two galaxies), microstructure (material microstructure image with voids), and pearlite (material microstructure: micrograph of etched pearlite), shown in Figure~\ref{fig:test-images}.
 Leveraging vectorized operations of the NumPy package in Python, we were able to code components of Algorithm~\ref{alg:detailed-algorithm} in a concise, easily-readable manner, which was also efficient for computation.
-We ran our experiments on a laptop computer with Intel\textsuperscript{\texttrademark} Core i7 10th Gen processor and 32GB memory.
+We ran our experiments on a laptop computer with Intel\textsuperscript{\texttrademark} Core i7 10th Gen processor and 32GB of memory.
 We used the same algorithm parameters $\gamma=0.1, \tau=0.01, m=10, \varepsilon_{tol}=10^{-4}$ for all the experiments, but varied the model parameter $\lambda$ to illustrate its effect on the regularity of the solution.
-In the rest of this section, we describe the results of our experiments and our observations.\\
+In the rest of this section, we describe the results of our experiments and our observations.

-{\bf Observing the iterations.} We observed the evolution of the function $u$ and the change in the energy for the three example images.
-In Fig.~\ref{fig:snapshots}, we illustrate the evolution of the segmentation $\{u(x)>0.5\}$ by taking some snapshots from intermediate iterations of minimization as it converges towards the optimal solution.
-Looking closely at the galaxy example, we observe that the function $u$ is still very close to the initial value $f$ at iteration $k=5$, and its energy is still high as seen Fig.~\ref{fig:energy-udiff-tau}, but after 20 iterations, the function $u$ started to take the shape of our optimal solution.
+\paragraph{Observing the iterations.} We observed the evolution of the function $u$ and the change in the energy for the three example images.
+In Figure~\ref{fig:snapshots}, we illustrate the evolution of the segmentation $\{u(x)>0.5\}$ by taking some snapshots from intermediate iterations of minimization as it converges towards the optimal solution.
+Looking closely at the galaxy example, we observe that the function $u$ is still very close to the initial value $f$ at iteration $k=5$, and its energy is still high as seen in Figure~\ref{fig:energy-udiff-tau}.
+After 20 iterations, the function $u$ starts to take the shape of our optimal solution.
 This can be observed from the energy plot as well.
-The energy drops sharply after about 30 to 50 more iterations (see first row of Fig.~\ref{fig:energy-udiff-tau}).
+The energy drops sharply after about 30 to 50 more iterations (see first row of Figure~\ref{fig:energy-udiff-tau}).